gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 ## Executive summary

-FHIRPath is a compact, declarative language to navigate and filter FHIR resources.
+FHIRPath is a compact, declarative language to navigate and filter FHIR resources optimized for hierarchical data structures used in the public health sector.
 In DEMIS it makes complex rules transparent, testable, and reusable across services.
-Instead of writing long complex code platform-independent path expressions can be used to read out content and use it for decision-making or analysis.
+Instead of writing long complex code platform-independent path, expressions can be used to read out content and for decision-making or analysis.
 This post explains the why and how, with practical examples you can adapt.

 > Note: This is Part I of a three-part series.
 Part II dives into scenario-based validation, and Part III into routing.